naresh-vunnam77/task-front-end/README.md

     npm run dev  -- for node app `

     The server will run on `http://localhost:7070`, and the client will run on `http://localhost:3000`.
 Open your browser and go to `http://localhost:3000` to access the application.

+ if eslint is not configured do npm uninstall eslint eslint-config-react-app